ChainSafe/forest/documentation/src/trouble_shooting.md

 Forest is compiled with `jemalloc` as a default allocator.
 If you are having problems running it, perhaps this checklist would help:

-1. Make sure you are using an arm64 version of homebrew, this could be a problem one inherits when migrating from an Intel Mac to Apple Silicon:
+1. Make sure you are using an arm64 version of homebrew; this could be a problem one inherits when migrating from an Intel Mac to Apple Silicon:
    [Stackoverflow example](https://stackoverflow.com/a/68443301).
 2. Make sure your default host is set to `aarch64-apple-darwin` via